Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 27

 Where is Yonder Alonso's All-Star power stroke coming from?
-On pitches on the inner half, he has seen his numbers go up a little bit (.792 OPS career before this year, .875 in 2017), but his performance has spiked on the outer half, going from .689 to .956 and from a home run every 121 at-bats to one every 11.5.
+On pitches on the inner half, he has seen his numbers go up a little bit (.792 career OPS before this year, .875 in 2017), but his performance has spiked on the outer half, going from .689 to .956 and from a home run every 121 at-bats to one every 11.5.
 Whether that's a lively ball or a new approach is a potentially eight-figure-per-year question, as he and the A's are already talking about a contract extension. -- Christina Kahrl, ESPN.com

 28. San Francisco Giants